-A delicious bacon jam burger recipe, with a fried egg and cheddar ale sauce.
+A delicious bacon jam filled beef burger, with a fried egg and cheddar ale sauce.

-This was maybe the most fun of my BBQ challenges!
-I decided to go a bit over the top on this one and used a bacon jam-filled burger patty, topping it with a fried egg and then serving it with a Cheddar Beer sauce.
+It's BBQ season and burgers are in heavy rotation around here.
+I decided to go a bit over the top on this burger and used a bacon jam-filled burger patty, topping it with a fried egg and then serving it with a Cheddar Beer sauce.
 I have to tell you, my family is still talking about this one!

 The bacon jam cooked in a beef burger is the most perfect taste combination.
 The sweet and salty flavours of the jam infused the burger with flavours that made it one of the best burgers I think I've ever enjoyed.
 The toppings are based on the classic British dish - Welsh Rarebit - which features a cheddar/beer sauce and is often served over a fried egg and toast.